laurocaetano/programming-in-haskell/README.md

 programming-in-haskell
 ======================

-Exercices of Programming in Haskell book
+Exercises of Programming in Haskell book